us4useu/arrus/docs/content/examples.matlab.rst

 Examples
 ==============

-In the following parts of this chapter, we will show you how to communicate with the system in order to:
+In the following parts of this chapter we will show you how to use the ARRUS software to communicate with the system in order to:

 * program the transmission/reception (TX/RX) sequence and reconstruction,
 * acquire raw RF data,
 * acquire reconstructed B-mode data,
-* obtain a real-time B-mode imaging, using ARRUS software.
+* obtain a real-time B-mode imaging,

 The source code of the ready-to-run examples can be found in
 |api_language|/examples directory:

 * Us4R_control_bmodePwi - for B-Mode imaging using Plane Waves,
 * Us4R_control_bmodeDwi - for B-Mode imaging using Diverging Waves,
 * Us4R_control_bmodeLin - for B-Mode imaging using classical Line-by-line imaging,